 Now that you have some kitchen organization tips you can organize your kitchen, area by area, with the printable on the left.
 Or use the printable to organize and declutter the rest of your house.
-Download it for free from the resource library.
+Download it for free here.

 Need more inspiration?
 Read the other posts in this series.
 This is a 5-post series with five bloggers.
 Each week 5 bloggers give you ideas and suggestions for organizing and decluttering a different area of your home.
 Check out the whole series here!